5 Things I Will Always Remember About Pittsburgh

 But if you combine the steepness with cobblestones or slick brick (which are plentiful in Pittsburgh), you're up to even more challenge, especially in winter.

-Pittsburgh claims to have 712 sets of steps, twice as more than San Francisco.
-Cyclist love Pittsburgh for unlimited opportunities to challenge themselves and burn calories.
+Pittsburgh claims to have 712 sets of steps, twice as many as San Francisco.
+Cyclists love Pittsburgh for unlimited opportunities to challenge themselves and burn calories.

 One of the most iconic places in Pittsburgh is Duquesne Incline, a funicular that has been in operation since 1877.
 Old and slow, but very authentic.
 By the way, Fort Duquesne is an old French name of Pittsburgh, before it was conquered by the Americans in 1757.

 At some point, Pittsburgh had as many as 17 inclines within the city limits.
-Only two remained today; the other one is called the Monongahela Incline.
+Only two remain today; the other one is called the Monongahela Incline.

 4. Location and Weather.